 Some older federal student loans were variable rate loans; the interest rate can fluctuate over time.
 If you don’t want to deal with market changes and want a fixed rate loan, consolidating with a Direct Consolidation Loan can be a smart solution.
 Going forward, you’ll have one loan with a set interest rate.

-5. You want to deal with just one loan servicer
+5. You want to deal with just one student loan servicer

+Should you consolidate federal student loans?
 While consolidating your student loans with a Direct Consolidation Loan can be a good idea in some circumstances, it’s not for everyone.
-Here’s four times you should skip consolidating your loans:
+When thinking about the pros and cons of federal student loan consolidation, here are four reasons why you shouldn’t consolidate student loans.

 1. You want to save money